Does Harvard superscore the SAT?

 Students working on a project in a classroom.

-As a result of the Covid-19 pandemic, Harvard initially waived its testing requirement in June of 2020, enabling applicants for the Class of 2025 to do so without submitting their test scores.
-After that, in January, Harvard dropped the requirement for students who would be entering the Class of 2026, citing the ongoing challenges posed by the pandemic.
+As a result of the COVID-19 pandemic, Harvard initially waived its testing requirement in June of 2020, enabling applicants for the Class of 2025 to do so without submitting their test scores.
+After that, in January, Harvard dropped the requirement for students entering the Class of 2026, citing the ongoing challenges posed by the pandemic.

 The college stated that it would extend the test-optional policy further when it made the announcement that it would accept 7.9 percent of early action applicants as part of its Class of 2026.

-Because many students continued to have limited access to testing sites as a result of COVID-19, the most recent admissions cycle, which was for the Class of 2026, was the second cycle in which students have been able to apply to Harvard without being required to take standardized tests.
+Because many students continued to have limited access to testing sites due to COVID-19, the most recent admissions cycle for the Class of 2026 was the second cycle in which students could apply to Harvard without being required to take standardized tests.

 Standardized tests are just one of many factors that are taken into consideration during the admissions process at Harvard, which takes the applicant as a whole.
 The admissions committee will take into consideration a candidate’s achievements both inside and outside of the classroom during their senior year of high school.
 These may include participation in extracurricular activities and community service, as well as employment and family responsibilities.